MetaCDN/CMake/Help/command/configure_file.rst

   with respect to the value of :variable:`CMAKE_CURRENT_BINARY_DIR`.
   If the path names an existing directory the output file is placed in that directory with the same file name as the input file.
+  If the path contains non-existent directories, they are created.

 ``NO_SOURCE_PERMISSIONS``
   .. versionadded:: 3.19